What's in a Name?

 The cabin is named after “Robinson Crusoe”.
 The original book (written in 1719) is an autobiography of the title character (whose birth name is Robinson Kreutznaer)—a castaway who spends twenty-eight years on a remote tropical desert island near Trinidad, encountering cannibals, captives, and mutineers, before ultimately being rescued.
 Don’t worry though, while pirates used to frequent Little Corn the only people you will encounter are friendly islanders and a few tourists.

-“Standard Crusoe” cabins are two beach front cabins that feature both a queen and a double bed:
+“Standard Crusoe's” are two Identical beach front Bungalows that feature both a queen and a double bed:

 The long running “outwit, outplay, outlast” TV series is the namesake of “Survivor” cabin.
 Good news for guests who stay in “Survivor” though, the beds are more comfortable, hopefully the food is better and when it rains, you won’t get wet (unless you want to) and you will probably make many new friends.
 Bad news though, survive your week long vacation and you don’t win a million dollars 🙁

-“Garden Located Master Suite Gulliver’s” are are nicest, largest, most private cabins of which there are two:
+“Garden Located Master Suite Gulliver's” the nicest, largest, most private cabins that are totally screened in, of which there are two:

 Searching for the source of the Nile river, Dr. Livingstone was lost for years in the African Jungle.
 In 1871, Henry Morton Stanley famously found the lost Doc and greeted him with the iconic line “Dr. Livingstone I presume?”.
 Unlike the good Doctor, when you stay in Livingstone you won’t be lost and you will be staying in relative comfort.